taichi-dev/taichi/docs/syntax_sugars.rst

-Aliases can also be created for class members and methods, which can help prevent cluttering objective data-oriented programming code with ``self.``.
+Aliases can also be created for class members and methods, which can help prevent cluttering objective data-oriented programming code with ``self``.

 For example, consider class kernel to compute the 2-D laplacian of some tensor: